pauIbanez/W6CHWE-back-pau-ibanez-robots/readme.md

 This program uses the following enviroment variables:

 - `DEBUG` Which allows the packet debug to show messages depending on the namespace.
-Recommended value: `app:*`. -`PORT` Which tells the app in what port to open the app.
+Recommended value: `app:*`.
+- `PORT` Which tells the app in what port to open the app.
 If not specified it will use `8080`.
 - `CONN_STRING` To specify the mongoDB connection string to the production database.
 - `DEV_CONN_STRING` To specify the mongoDB connection string to the development database.
 - `TOKEN_SECRET` To specify the secret on which our tokens will be generated (used to post,put and delete items from the DB).